ProjectIgnis/Distribution/README.md

 	* skins can now be applied with the game running, without restarting.
 	* skins will also support a `textures` folder to make those itens more customizable.
 	* more details available in the README in your `skin` folder.

-* Added option to set maximum FPS in the configuration file.

-* Added back automatic download of arts for Field Spell cards.

 * Changed "Show anime cards" option to "Show unofficial cards", as other types of cards are present.